Stephan made a delicious fruit loaf this morning. Sadly there was nobody here to help us eat it.

 517 and her calf had come into the lane in the mean time, so I drafted the two of them as well.
 I hadn't planned to wean them for another week, but the calf is quite big and old enough to be done now.

-I wonder whether the big spider above our toilet gets enough to eat where he is - there's rarely much to see caught in his web, so every few days I feed him.
+I wonder whether the big spider above our toilet gets enough to eat where she is - there's rarely much to see caught in her web, so every few days I feed her.
 There are still lots of these pesky little flies in the house at night, so I swat them and throw their stunned bodies up into the web for the spider, who rushes out and grabs them.

 On the right are the calves in the Mushroom 1 paddock, in knee-high lush grass.
 Their mothers on the left are in 5d, restricted to a small area to immediately cut down their feed as their udders get the signal to stop producing milk now the calves aren't suckling.
 The cows also have access to the area at the top of the lane (where I stood to take the photo), because they can't get to the trough at the other end of their paddock, and because I like to wean with at least some area through which the cows and calves can touch each other - the rest of the fenceline is electric.
 There's a trough behind me, shared by the top of the lane and the Mushroom paddock, so both groups will drink there and they can touch noses - I've sometimes seen cows or calves go without water for long periods if they have to walk away from each other to access it.
 In the picture, 561 and her son, 640, sniff each other through the wooden rails.